How can we help employees feel more positive and engaged?

 Stop waiting, start planning for the future

 Most companies have likely spent the last few months in survival mode—triaging, mitigating, and trying to stay in business.
 Today, while there are still challenges to face, many of the hardest decisions have been made.
-In a great article on Business.com, Gina Miller says, “Many companies are on the backside of this stage.
+Gina Miller from Business.com says, “Many companies are on the backside of this stage.
 They have reduced their workforce, changed what they needed to change and are surviving.
 Now, they’re just waiting.”
 This perpetual state of waiting is part of the problem.

 Re-invent your company’s long-term vision and goals